E-scooter driver in Apolda without insurance: Police sound the alarm!

 What are the rules for e-scooters?

 E-scooters have been approved for road traffic in Germany since June 2019.
-These small but fine means of transportation resemble classic scooters, but have an electric motor and are therefore more robust and heavier.
+These small but powerful means of transport are similar to classic scooters, but have an electric motor and are therefore more robust and heavier.
 How adac.de As noted, e-scooters are ideal for short distances and are specifically intended for commuters.
 More and more rental offers are springing up like mushrooms in big cities.

-When driving with an e-scooter, some important regulations must be observed.
-Two independent brakes must be present, and the light and reflector system is also mandatory.
-In addition, e-scooters must not be heavier than 55 kg and the electric motor should do a maximum of 500 watts.
-Of course, drivers must also follow the traffic rules - which means that you should use cycle paths or, if you are missing, the street.
-Use on sidewalks is prohibited and it is important to ensure that e-scooters are only approved for one person.
+There are some important regulations to follow when riding an e-scooter.
+There must be two independently acting brakes, and the light and reflector system is also mandatory.
+In addition, e-scooters must not be heavier than 55 kg and the electric motor should have a maximum output of 500 watts.
+Of course, drivers also have to follow traffic rules - which means using bike paths or, if they don't exist, the road.
+Use on sidewalks is prohibited and care must be taken to ensure that e-scooters are only permitted for one person.

 This makes it all the more important to take the insurance requirement seriously.
 E-scooters require an insurance sticker that proves liability insurance coverage.
 Without this there is not only a risk of administrative offenses but also serious legal consequences.
 A small note: the badges change color annually, a black badge is required for 2023/24.
 Good luck to those who have set up their business correctly and are well insured in the event of an accident - otherwise fun quickly turns into serious business.